Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 “Dear Prime Minister,

-We are writing to you on behalf of many concerned Orthodox believers across Australia, regarding the open persecution and trampling of religious freedoms and human rights that is happening before our eyes at the Assumption Kiev-Pechersk Lavra, otherwise known as the Kiev-Pechersk Monastery in Kiev, Ukraine.
-The monks of this ancient monastery, who, like their predecessors, centuries before them, live in monastic solitude and prayer, were ordered by the state authorities in Kyiv to leave the Donje Lavra monastery by March 29 of this year.
-The brotherhood, like the rest of the Ukrainian Orthodox Church (UPC), throughout Ukraine, was persecuted by the state simply because it remained loyal to the canonical order and organization of the Holy Orthodox Church.
-The reason for this persecution lies in the fact that the UPC refuses to submit to politics and become part of the state-imposed nationalist creation known as the “Orthodox Church of Ukraine”.
+We are writing to you on behalf of many concerned Orthodox believers across Australia, regarding the open persecution and trampling of religious freedoms and human rights that is happening before our eyes at the Assumption Kiev-Caves Lavra, otherwise known as the Kiev-Caves Monastery in Kiev, Ukraine.
+The monks of this ancient monastery, who, like their predecessors, centuries before them, live in monastic solitude and prayer, were ordered by the state authorities in Kiev to leave the Donje Lavra monastery by March 29 of this year.
+The brotherhood, like the rest of the Ukrainian Orthodox Church (UOC), throughout Ukraine, was persecuted by the state simply because it remained loyal to the canonical order and organization of the Holy Orthodox Church.
+The reason for this persecution lies in the fact that the UOC refuses to submit to politics and become part of the state-imposed nationalist creation known as the “Orthodox Church of Ukraine.”
 The persecution of the monks of the aforementioned Lavra is actually part of a nationalist fire politically lit and fueled by the Ukrainian government in Kiev.
 In the words of the abbot of the brotherhood, His Eminence Metropolitan Pavle, we listen to the cry of the monks of this Lavra: “We came to the Lavra to devote our lives to serving God, prayer, and the people.
 We pray for our country, and therefore we pray even today, in these difficult times , may God protect us.
 We are citizens of Ukraine, and we ask the authorities not to interfere in the affairs of the Church.
 We do not ask for protection, but we ask for only one thing: the implementation of the laws of the state.
 Therefore, once again, we ask and beg: Leave the monks in the monastery alone and give them the opportunity to fulfill their basic mission — prayer!”
 Please note that the authorities in Kiev and international governments are covering up the plight of the monastics.
-Therefore, I appeal to you, the Prime Minister of our democratic and sovereign state of Australia, to do the right thing and demand that the authorities in Ukraine respect and defend democratic rights, religious freedom and freedom of conscience, especially in relation to monasticism in Ukraine, Kyiv, Kyiv-Pechersk Lavra and the Ukrainian Orthodox Church.”
+Therefore, I appeal to you, the Prime Minister of our democratic and sovereign state of Australia, to do the right thing and demand that the authorities in Ukraine respect and defend democratic rights, religious freedom and freedom of conscience, especially in relation to monasticism in Ukraine, Kiev, Kiev-Caves Lavra and the Ukrainian Orthodox Church.”

 Bishop Siluan of Australia-New Zealand, 24 February 2023